Nasawa/Clipt/README.md

 	git clone git://github.com/nasawa/clipt.git

-If you just want to connect to the default server at http://clipt.azurewebsites.net/, just use any of the included clients.
+If you just want to connect to the default server at http://clipt.azurewebsites.net/, simply use any of the included clients.

 ## Todo